 Jennifer Brown, MD

 I'm a freelance medical writer and a physician.
 I translate complex medical concepts into clear, concise health content.
-With over 20 years of clinical experience, I combine my medical expertise with precise writing skills to create high-quality articles for general audiences, as well as other healthcare professionals.
+With over 20 years of clinical experience, I combine my medical expertise with precise writing skills to create high-quality articles for both general audiences and other healthcare professionals.

 Arthritis Isn’t Just ‘Wear and Tear’ On Aging Joints